cbeck88/spirit-po/README.md

      The warning channel object may also be passed to the constructor, if one is concerned about duplicated strings within a single po file.
 By default warnings are ignored.

+However, merging catalogs has its own pitfalls.
+What happens if two catalogs contain the same string?
+One of them gets discarded, but which one is essentially arbitrary.
+You can give the catalog object a "warning channel" where it can send warnings when that happens.
+But it's hard to actually handle the problem or fix it.
+Also, merging catalogs requires dropping the metadata of one of them, and some other features like getting the line number at which a string appeared in the `po` file no longer makes sense, because when we merge we don't keep track of which file a string came from.
+So, merging catalogs might be appropriate for some projects, but generally I would recommend avoiding multiple catalogs, or throwing together your own system for managing multiple distinct catalogs, as appropriate for your project.

+#### Other functions

 Some less commonly useful accessors

    - `const spirit_po::catalog_metadata & get_metadata() const`
      Return the metadata structure that was parsed from the po header.
    - `std::size_t gettext_line_no(const std::string & msgid) const`
-     Return the line number at which a given catalog message was read.
-0 if it is not found.
+     Return the line number at which a given catalog message was read. `0` if it is not found.
    - `std::size_t pgettext_line_no(const std::string & msgctxt, const std::string & msgid) const`
-     Return the line number at which a given catalog message (with context) was read.
-0 if it is not found.
+     Return the line number at which a given catalog message (with context) was read. `0` if it is not found.

 ## Customization points